LOFWagner/translator/README.md

     API_KEY=your_api_key_here
     ```

-4. Run the compiled tool using the command:
+4. Run the compiled tool using the command, or by simply double clicking it:

     ```bash
     java -jar target/translation-tool.jar